tpo/block/README.md

                                     # to stdout.
     article to atom "article.html"  # Output html in atom form
                                     # to stdout.
-    block                           # Edit new article and generate
+    block                           # Edit new article and build
                                     # blog and preview.
     block home                      # Show block's home directory
                                     # use as: cd "`block home`".